 Figure 12 - My Orders view

-In the "My Orders" view, the user can see sent requests and requests accepted.
+In the "My Orders" view, the user can see sent requests and accepted requests.
 The "My sent requests" section shows a list of orders that the user has sent for a driver to pick up.
 The "Requests I’ve Accepted" section shows a list of orders that the user has accepted and will deliver food to that specific person.
 If the user taps the top left arrow button, he will return to the “Home” view (Figure 5).

 Figure 13 - Orders Tab view